andrewpaster/bach-lstm/README.md

 The output was then imported in a DAW (Digital Audio Workstation) where everything was forced into Cmajor.
 You can hear the results here on youtube [https://www.youtube.com/watch?v=uh3myqiX7es](https://www.youtube.com/watch?v=uh3myqiX7es)

+In this example, there is no training and validation set because there isn't necessarily a strict idea behind overfitting and underfitting.
+With enough LSTM layers and epochs, the network could essentially memorize the Fugues.
+But the idea with this project is to get some amount of Bach's style but create something new.

 # Files
 * Bach_well_tempered.ipynb - code for downloading data, cleaning data, training model, and outputting results
 * 2018-11-09 16/45/04.528977-50-0.9791.hdf5 - trained model that can be used instead of running the code to train from scratch